Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

-You can have a look at the following, the [Google Cloud Free Program features](https://cloud.google.com/free/docs/free-cloud-features).
+You can have a look at the following, the "Free Tier" section of [Google Cloud Free Program features](https://cloud.google.com/free/docs/free-cloud-features#free-tier)).

 Standard disk
 Minimal